 The law, which covers instances of serious use-of-force, sexual assault of a member of the public and official dishonesty, ended decades of secrecy over police personnel files in the state.
 Writing for the three-judge panel, Justice Carin Fujisaki said the new transparency provisions were “in acknowledgment of the extraordinary authority vested in peace officers and the serious harms occasioned by misuse of that authority.”

 While the justices upheld the lower court ruling in FAC and KQED’s favor, the release of the requested records is not necessarily imminent.
-The court noted Becerra’s office can challenge disclosure of individual records based on various exemptions allowed by public records act.
+The court noted Becerra’s office can challenge disclosure of individual records based on various exemptions allowed by the Public Records Act.
 And his office could appeal to the California Supreme Court.

 FAC is represented by Michael T. Risher.
 KQED is represented by Thomas R. Burke of the law firm Davis Wright Tremaine.